A minimal face constant rank constraint qualification for reducible conic programming: Extending and improving the constant rank condition

 \begin{definition}[CRSC] We say that the \emph{constant rank of the subspace component} (CRSC) condition for \eqref{NCP} holds at $\xb\in\F$ if $H(\xb)$ is closed and there exists a neighborhood $\mathcal{V}$ of $\xb$ such that the dimension of $D\G(x)^*[F_{J_-}^\perp]$ remains constant for every $x\in \mathcal{V}$, where $F_{J_-}\doteq \Fmin(\Gamma_{\C}(\xb))\faceq \C$. \end{definition}

 From our previous discussion, it follows immediately that Definition~\ref{def:crsc} fully recovers the CRSC condition from NLP when it is seen as a particular case of~\eqref{NCP}, since $H(\xb)$ is always closed in this case.
-Moreover, CRSC as in Definition~\ref{def:crsc} is clearly implied by CRCQ but the following example, extracted from~\cite[Page 1113]{cpg}, shows that this implication is strict.
+Moreover, CRSC as in Definition~\ref{def:crsc} is clearly implied by CRCQ but the following example shows that this implication is strict (that is, CRSC does not imply CRCQ).